yurigushiken/numbers_eeg_nn_project/README.md

 - Weighted F1-Score: weighted by class frequencies
 - Conditions subtitle: when the task exposes a `CONDITIONS` list (e.g., `[44, 55, 66]`)
 - Included channels banner: when `include_channels` is set in the YAML
+- Channel/Temporal Gate aggregates (when gates are enabled), with robust cross-fold alignment

 ---